 Anna Fitzgerald looks to earn medical emancipation from her parents who until now have relied on their youngest child to help their leukemia-stricken daughter Kate remain alive.
 (109 mins.)

 A newly possessed high school cheerleader turns into a succubus who specializes in killing her male classmates.
 Can her best friend put an end to the horror?
 (102 mins.)

 Mike O'Donnell is ungrateful for how his life turned out.
-He gets a chance to rewrite his life when he meets a janitor near a bridge.
+He gets a chance to rewrite his life when he tried to save a janitor near a bridge and jumped after him into a time vortex.
 (102 mins.)